Veriko Tchumburidze: Career

-Since winning the 2016 Henryk Wieniawski Violin Competition at the age of 20, Veriko Tchumburidze has built a reputation as a captivating soloist, chamber musician and recording artist.
-In 2013, Turkey's leading classical music magazine, Andante, named her the country's Best Emerging Musician.
+Since winning the 2016 Henryk Wieniawski Violin Competition at the age of 20, Veriko Tchumburidze has performed as a soloist, chamber musician and recording artist.
+In 2013, Turkish classical music publication, Andante, named her the country's Best Emerging Musician.
 She has also won gold medal at the International Tchaikovsky Competition for Young Musicians in 2012, Montreux / Switzerland.

 She has appeared with the Borusan Istanbul Philharmonic Orchestra (opening the Istanbul International Music Festival), Brandenburgisches Staatsorchester Frankfurt (Oder), Orchester Musikkollegium Winterthur, Cape Town Philharmonic Orchestra, Mariinsky Theatre Orchestra, Melbourne Symphony Orchestra (Sidney Myer Music Bowl), Lahti Symphony Orchestra and Sinfonia Varsovia as well as the Munich Chamber Orchestra and Zurich Chamber Orchestra.

 She has collaborated with such conductors as Łukasz Borowicz, Ruben Gazarian, Sascha Goetzel, Howard Griffiths, Gemma New, Michael Sanderling, Aziz Shoskakimov and Dima Slobodeniouk.

 Her festival engagements have included the Beethoven Easter Festival, Menuhin Festival Gstaad, Olympus Musical Festival, Rosendal Festival and Schleswig-Holstein Musik Festival, performing with, among others, Leif Ove Andsnes, Sol Gabetta, Nicholas Angelich, Lisa Batiashvili, Gérard Caussé, Clemens Hagen, Maxim Vengerov and Tabea Zimmermann.

 As a keen exponent of chamber music, she partners in recital with pianists Ketevan Sepashvili and Mamikon Nakhapetov, and was formerly a member of Trio Arte, a piano trio which in 2016 won first prize at the Pietro Argento International Music Competition in Gioia del Colle, Italy.
 2016 also brought the world premiere at the Istanbul Music Festival of Ludus Modalis, a work dedicated to Trio Arte by the distinguished Turkish composer Özkan Manav.